ylee32a-dev/meridian/README.md

 A personal time toolkit that lives entirely in your browser — a local clock, a world clock, alarms, a stopwatch, and a timer, all in one page, styled after a brass-and-navy instrument panel.

-There's no sign-up, no server, and no app store.
-Time-Meridian is a single HTML file: open it in a browser and it works.
-Your accent color, background, sounds, and alarms are remembered on your own device via the browser's local storage — nothing is ever sent anywhere.
+There's no sign-up, no server, and no app store.Your accent color, background, sounds, and alarms are remembered on your own device via the browser's local storage — nothing is ever sent anywhere.

 ## Features